4ms/metamodule/README.md

 git submodule update --init --recursive
 ```

+Next, setup your developement environment by [following the instructions on this page](Setup.md)

 ### Building VCV Rack Plugin

 You must have the Rack-SDK on your computer already.
 Version 2.2.3 is known to